0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 # Getting Started -  Full Flow Tutorial

-This flow details the steps that can be carried out to acheive full integration of the Issuer Node with the Polygon ID APIs.
+This flow details the steps that can be carried out to achieve full integration of the Issuer Node with the Polygon ID APIs.

 ## Steps of Flow

 1. Setup the Issuer Node
 2. Create an Identity
-3. Create Claim
+3. Create Credential
-4. Create Claim Using Existing Schemas
+4. Create Credential Using Existing Schemas
 5. Create a QR Code to Accept Credential